 Before lockdown, Sean regularly visited our Hidden Wounds team at our Catterick Recovery Centre.
 Now, his sessions are being run via video call.
 He also regularly uses our virtual meet-ups to connect with other beneficiaries online.

-“The online appointments are fantastic.
-We’re working through exercises to help me learn more about the impact of my brain injury.
-I’ve also been given help regarding problems with my sleep.”
+“My weekly virtual meetings with Verity from Hidden Wounds are a great help.
+We’re working through exercises to help me learn more about the impact of my brain injury and addressing my sleep problems.